aatmmr/piranha-core-mysql/README.md

 ### Prepare the Database

-You either have an existing database at your local machine or a remote server or need to create a new one.
+You either have an existing database at your local machine or remote server or you might need to create a new one.
 A few cases are considered below.
 All have in common that you need the following data for your database connection string:

 - Server
 - Port